glicksauce/indexr/README.md

 # indexr

-### An advanced image viewing app that allows user to custom tag their localally stored images.
-User can search by tags (or exclude by tag) to quickly find the image they were thinking of
+### An advanced image viewing app that allows user to custom tag their locally stored images.
+User can search by tags (or exclude by tag) to quickly find the image they were thinking of.

 ## Technologies Used

 ###
-Postgresql datatbase
+Postgresql database
 Ruby/Rails
 React (create-react-app)
 React Router (for user authentication)